-Friends, as a part of #springsweetsweek, I am bringing you more goodness in the form of this butterscotch sheet cake.
+Friends, today I’m bringing you this easy recipe for a butterscotch sheet cake.
 This guy is actually one of those Depression-era wacky cakes that I have modified slightly for a butterscotch flavor profile.

 The frosting is made with homemade butterscotch sauce whipped into cream cheese and powdered sugar, and it’s so good, it’s worth the price of admission right there!

 If you’re a butterscotch fan, you can find all my butterscotch recipes in one place, and if you’re a sheetcake fan, you might want to try my rocky road sheetcake as well.

 This post is sponsored in conjunction with #SpringSweetsWeek.
 I received product samples from sponsor companies to help in the creation of my recipes.
 All opinions are my own.

 Me and my family loved this cake!
 I burned the sauce the first time but it worked amazing the second time.
 The videos were so helpful.
 Thank you so much!
 I love a good wacky cake and the frosting was perfect.